Man arrested, accused of shooting brother in West Feliciana Parish

 The incident was reported around 5 p.m. on Melinda Lee Lane just off Indian Mound Road.
 According to the sheriff's office, a man is accused of shooting his own brother.

-The victim is being take to Our Lady of the Lake for treatment.
+The victim is being taken to Our Lady of the Lake for treatment.

 The alleged shooter is in custody.